Dragonite International: Ruyan E-cigar (electronic cigar)

 The first generation of Ruyan Electronic Cigars was first manufactured and launched in the Chinese market in 2004.
 The device itself comes in several designs.
 Cartridge flavors include Original, Fruit, and Menthol.

 RUYAN Vegas and RUYAN e-Gar represent the second generation in Ruyan electronic cigars.
 They were first manufactured and launched in the Chinese market in late 2007 where the new product is referred to as RUYAN No. 1.
-In the Americas, however, the product is called RUYAN Vegas, and in Europe, the Middle East, Africa and Asia/Pacific, the product is branded RUYAN e-Gar.
+In the Americas, the product is called RUYAN Vegas.
+In Europe, the Middle East, Africa and Asia/Pacific, the product is branded RUYAN e-Gar.

 This new line of products has its own unique features.
 The new products look more like traditional cigars.
 They are five and one-half inches in length with a circumference of approximately a size 50 ring.
 Like other Ruyan e-cigarette products, RUYAN Vegas and RUYAN e-Gar produce no tar and no second-hand smoke and can be used anytime, anyplace.

 RUYAN Vegas and RUYAN e-Gar are disposable products that deliver more than 1800 puffs of vapor - roughly equivalent to the number of puffs commonly consumed with a full carton of cigarettes.
 The products come fully charged, with a 16 mg nicotine cartridge pre-installed.
 They may also be easily stored and may be carried upright, mouthpiece up, in a pocket or briefcase.

 RUYAN Vegas was awarded the honor as the most marketable new product at the 2008 Tobacco Plus Expo held in Las Vegas from April 23 to 25th, 2008.